 Reading Jaspers: The Apparatus & Alienation

 In the previous step we introduced you to several important concepts of Karl Jaspers’ philosophy of technology.
 In this step we read some quotes from Jaspers and try to get a deeper understanding of his view on technology.
 Each quotation shows a specific way in which technology threatens authentic human existence, according to Jaspers.
-You should realize that these quotations are several decades old, and illustrate a way of thinking and speaking of an earlier time.
+You should realise that these quotations are several decades old, and illustrate a way of thinking and speaking of an earlier time.

 The following quote illustrates how Jaspers thinks we lose our connection to the world through un-unique artefacts:

 “The upshot of technical advances as far as everyday life is concerned has been that there is a trustworthy supply of necessaries, but in a way which makes us take less pleasure in them, because they come to us as a matter of course instead of with the relish given by a sense of positive fulfillment.
 Being more materials obtainable at a moment’s notice in exchange for money, they lack the aroma of that which is produced by personal effort.
 Articles of consumption are supplied in the mass and are used up, their refuse being thrown away; they are readily interchangeable, one specimen being as good as another.
 In manufactured articles turned out in large quantities, no attempt is made to achieve a unique and precious quality, to produce something whose individuality makes it transcend fashion, something that will be carefully cherished.”
 (Jaspers 1951, 47-48)